I had what I thought was a poetic notion:

-Traveling to Jaffa the morning after her mother's death, she finds herself in a place where the mess of history — her own and that of the land she is working in — cannot be so easily cleaned away.
+Sally finds herself in a place where the mess of history — her own and that of the land she is working in — cannot be so easily cleaned away.

-From writer and performer Stacie Chaiken:
+From writer-performer Stacie Chaiken:

-Ten years ago, when I started writing The DIG, the analysis of ancient DNA was cutting edge technology.
+Fourteen years ago, when I started writing The DIG, the analysis of ancient DNA was cutting edge technology.
 Tom Gilbert, who was then in Copenhagen (now in the UK) spent hours with me on Skype, explaining how he had designed a technology that could clean away modern DNA and replicate the whole genetic chain from minuscule fragments of ancient bone.

 The study of ancient DNA is no longer all that new.
 The cutting edge genetic work is in the field of epigenetics, where researchers—in studies of Holocaust survivors and their children— have proved that trauma mutates genetic code, and that mutation gets passed down.